Birrellc/Navigating-Newcastle/static/testing/testing.md

 8. Tried to create a 26 letter definition which failed with the correct error message.
 9. Tried to create a 1 letter example which failed with the correct error message.
 10. Tried to create a 51 letter example which failed with the correct error message.
-11. Tried to create a word starting with a white space which failed wit the correct message.
+11. Tried to create a word starting with a whitespace which failed wit the correct message.
-12. Tried to create a word ending with a white space which failed wit the correct message.
-13. Tried to create a definition starting with a white space which failed wit the correct message.
+12. Tried to create a definition starting with a whitespace which failed wit the correct message.
-14. Tried to create a definition ending with a white space which failed wit the correct message.
-15. Tried to create an example starting with a white space which failed wit the correct message.
+13. Tried to create an example starting with a whitespace which failed wit the correct message.
-16. Tried to create an example ending with a white space which failed wit the correct message.

 ### UPDATE WORD (update_word.html)